The Versant Dutch Language Proficiency Test Efficiently Measures Language Skills

-Which is why the Versant Dutch Assessment test effectively determines a test-takers comprehension in the following ways:
+Which is why the Versant Dutch language proficiency test effectively determines a test-takers comprehension in the following ways:

 In the Reading task, candidates read printed, numbered sentences, one at a time, in the order requested by the examiner voice.
 The reading texts are printed on a test paper which should be given to the candidate before the start of the test.

 On the test paper or on the computer screen, reading items are grouped into sets of four sequentially coherent sentences as in the example below.